pbreheny/bios4120/readme.md

 # bios4120

 This R package is for students of my BIOS:4120 class.
 To get extra practice/experience with common problems, this package provides a random question generator.
 To use it, you must have R installed on your computer.

+To use the random question generator through a web interface, try the [Shiny app](https://ph-ivshiny.iowa.uiowa.edu/pbreheny/random-question-generator/) instead.

 ## Install